 Previous Pitch: You go in, sit down, and have eight minutes to describe your story and answer the agent’s or editor’s questions.
 If what you’re pitching isn’t exactly right for them, you could sit there making awkward conversation as the clock ticks down, and you leave the room feeling defeated.

 We don’t want that any more than you do.

-In the new format, called Query 1-on-1, you go into the room armed with two copies of your 1-page query letter.
+Our new format, called Query 1-on-1, worked very well in 2015 and it will continue for 2016.
+It’s like this: you go into the room armed with two copies of your 1-page query letter.
 (Standard formatting rules apply—the Query staff is just as diligent as the Pitch staff.)
 You give the agent or editor your query.
 After looking over your letter and asking you some questions, you still have the exact same odds of the person saying “That sounds interesting.
 Send it to me.”
 But the best part?
 Even if this isn’t a match made in heaven, the agent or editor is going to give you valuable feedback to make your letter the best it can be.
 Because what do agents and editors deal with every single day of their professional lives?
 Query letters.
 They know what makes a good one.
 They can tell you what to emphasize, what info might be superfluous, and where you need more details.